sam-epo/index/index.md

 - EPO Shell building entrance
 https://www.google.nl/maps/@52.0418991,4.3412057,3a,75y,200.19h,92.59t/data=!3m6!1e1!3m4!1sXiDCFwGITUab6gJ2h8Zvqg!2e0!7i13312!8i6656

-:BULB: Please have ID (passport, driver license) and optionally laptop with you.
+:bulb: Please have ID (passport, driver license) and optionally laptop with you.

 ## Password policy
 - You are not allowed to share your password with anyone.